yiisoft/yii-runner-http/UPGRADE.md

 ## Upgrade from 2.x

-- Pass PSR-3 compatible logger to `HttpApplicationRunner` to log error while container is building.
+- Pass PSR-3 compatible logger to `HttpApplicationRunner` to log errors while container is building.
 - Remove `ServerRequestFactory` and `SapiEmitter` usage from your code.